-For most participating communities, FEMA has prepared a detailed Flood Insurance Study.
+For most participating communities, FEMA has prepared a detailed Flood Insurance Study (FIS), which identifies the principal flood problems in the area, among other data.
 The study presents water surface elevations for floods of various magnitudes, including the 1-percent annual chance flood and the 0.2-percent annual chance flood (the 500-year flood).
 Base flood elevations and the boundaries of the 100- and 500-year floodplains are shown on Flood Insurance Rate Maps (FIRMs), which are the principle tool for identifying the extent and location of the flood hazard.
 FIRMs are the most detailed and consistent data source available, and for many communities they represent the minimum area of oversight under their floodplain management program.